 In Dance the focus has been on ideas around embodiment and movement as thinking, with both conventional written PhDs and practice-based work.
 The relationship between audiences and performers, as well as the role of choreography, are other key interests.
 Similar concerns underpin our research work in Performing Arts where the body as archive and the role of children in performance studies have been recent areas of focus.
 Our close working relationship with the Richard Demarco Archive provides opportunities to explore the legacy of postwar performance work.

 Practice-based research benefits from the exceptional facilities available across the School which include professional film studios, advanced postproduction and editing software, spaces for dance and performance, and state of the art recording facilities.
-In 2012 we will be moving into a new purpose built £80 million Arts Building with all new facilities which include a theatre, cinema, recording studios and dance spaces, an indication of the University's continuing commitment to the creative arts.
+We have recently moved into a new purpose built £80 million Arts Building with all new facilities which include a theatre, cinema, recording studios and dance spaces, an indication of the University's continuing commitment to the creative arts.

 The Leeds School of Arts also partners with the School of Art, Architecture and Design in the Leeds Arts Research Centre (LARC).
-Please visit the LARC website to see examples of our staff and student work, as well as the exceptional research environment which we offer: http://www.leedsbeckett.ac.uk/larc/
+Please visit the LARC website to see examples of our staff and student work, as well as the exceptional research environment which we offer.

-To discuss your research ideas further please contact Professor Robert Shail, Director of Research for Film, Music and Performing Arts at firstname.lastname@example.org.
+To discuss your research ideas further please contact Professor Robert Shail, Director of Research for Film, Music and Performing Arts.